Atyantik/react-pwa/README.md

 ##### HSTS Supported
 Enable HSTS for secure sites.
 Options to define maxAge and preload of HSTS.
 All with very simple configuration.
 [Read More](https://www.reactpwa.com/features/hsts)

-### Quick start

-- Clone this repo using: `git clone --depth=1 https://github.com/Atyantik/react-pwa.git`
-- Move to the appropriate directory: `cd react-pwa`.
-- Use yarn to install dependencies: `npm install`
-- run `npm start` to see the example app at: http://localhost:3003.
-- To build the application you should run: `npm run build`
-- To build and run PWA demo use the command: `npm run build && node dist/server.js`

 Now you are all set, Get your hands dirty with this awesome boilerplate.